Appendix A) Chronology and Continuity

 her own hand!
 Anfuso's same story notes that Glinda's father was an unnamed

 traveler who went to the outside world.
-As this cannot be Quelala, it means that
+This will be relevant later.

 In Gili Bar-Hillel's